20+ Great Podcasts for Kids

 My boys love the whole show, but their favorite part is the “First Things First” game played on each episode.
 The boys play along, trying to put in historical order three inventions related to the show’s topic.

+This show only had one season, and it’s a couple of years old now.
 I’ve been contemplating writing to the show creators, begging them to create more seasons.
 My boys listened to the entire first season and continue to ask to listen to episodes again and again (as evidenced by T reciting the entire episode about sandwiches by heart as we drove to school).

 This podcast is so good!
-It’s witty, creative, entertaining and really educational.
+It’s witty, creative, entertaining, and really educational.
 Each episode is built around a recently-released scientific study and covers the topic in a way that’s accessible to kids yet still really interesting for parents.

 We like this show so much that we attended a live event a few months ago.
 No surprise, we loved it!
 I can’t recommend this podcast enough.
 Further, if you haven’t listened to every episode, definitely dig through the archives.